skippy-io/skippy-io.github.io/docs/tutorials/skippifying-spring-boot.markdown

 ../../gradlew skippyAnalyze --no-build-cache --rerun-tasks --no-daemon
 ```

 Over 10 runs, `skippyAnalyze` averages 3 minutes and 18 seconds, with 2 minutes and 27 seconds dedicated to test execution.

-Skippy's Test Impact Analysis for

-- more than 4000 tests and
-- more than 2500 classes

-introduces an overhead of only 23 seconds (or 13%) compared to `./gradlew check`.
+It analyzes over 4000 tests and more than 2500 classes with minimal overhead, adding only 23 seconds (or 13%) to the total
+time compared to `./gradlew check`.

 ## Predictive Test Selection